Clinical-Genomics/loqusdb/README.md

 ## Idea ##

 We want to keep track of the variants that have been seen in affected individuals.
-This is not a tool for solving the problem with frequencies.
+This is **NOT** a tool to create a true frequency database.
 It will basically count the number if times we have seen a variant in affected individuals.
 Since we have a fairly large number of affected individuals we will be able to use this tool to ignore variants that have been seen many times.
 We will also keep track of the variants that have been seen in a homozygous state in affected individuals.

 Variants are stored by providing a vcf file and a family file or a family id.